Dunit05/Intro-to-Computer-Science-CSCI-1030U-Lecture-Notes/README.md

 `python3 -m pytest --cov`

+### Generating a Coverage Report

+To generate a coverage report, you can use the following command in Windows:

+`pytest --cov --cov-report html`

+You can use this equivalent command in Linux or MacOS:

+`python3 -m pytest --cov --cov-report html`

+This will generate a folder called `htmlcov` that contains a file called `index.html`.
+You can open this file in your web browser to see the coverage report.

 ## How to Submit

 First, ensure that your code passes the tests (see the section **Verifying Correctness** for details).
 If you are certain that your code passes all of the tests, then you can submit your work using the following commands: